 For a single twenty-something woman, working in close proximity with rock stars is kind of a high-stress lifestyle, even in Huntleigh, where we have no shortage of them.
 Especially when you're one among many whose job it is to lift heavy equipment, perform microphone checks and make sure guitars are plugged into the right amplifiers.
 It's pretty damn difficult to charm gorgeous men while heaving an amp into the back of a truck.
 Kian isn't the first guy to have made my heart beat faster, and he certainly won't be the last, not with the constant influx of pretty, talented musician-boys.

 There's a tap on the window next to me; a sharp, staccato beat of knuckles.
 Automatically, I turn and raise my eyebrows, my lips forming a question - and wrench backwards in shock, almost falling off my seat.
 What the heck is Kian Tate doing tapping at the cafe window?

 I unlatch and open it, leaning closer and staring defensively at him.
 He's about to rib me about the compliments I paid him, I know it.

 "I've got a gorgeous voice, have I?" he asks, amusement lacing his tone.

 I cough uneasily.
 "I never said that."

 Chuckling, he stuffs his hands into the pockets of his hoodie.
-"Ri-ight," he says sarcastically.
-"What's your name, love?
-And where do you work?"
+"Right," he says sarcastically.
+"What's your name, love?"

 His attitude is getting to me.
 I've never had a particularly long fuse on my temper.
 "None of your business," I snap.
 His eyebrows lift almost imperceptibly.
 He's probably not used to being turned down, I scoff mentally.